Data Integrator error management and troubleshooting

 Select Create record as an action.
 In the drop-down, ensure that you are logged in with the appropriate account.
 This is the same account you use to create a connection for your data integration projects.

-Select the drop-down under environment to show all the Dynamics 365 Finance and Operations environments.
+Select the drop-down under environment to show all the Finance and Operations apps environments.
 This is a good step to verify that your account (from the previous step) has access to the environments.

 Once you have picked your environment, confirm that you have access to all the entities under it.

-Organizations: This is where you would specify the legal entity (for example, USMF) for Dynamics 365 Finance and Operations, the business unit for Dynamics 365 Sales, or the Common Data Service organization name.
+Organizations: This is where you would specify the legal entity (for example, USMF) for Finance and Operations apps, the business unit for Dynamics 365 Sales, or the Dataverse organization name.
 If you miss this step, you get a message that contains valid names corresponding to your application that you then need to plug in under Organizations.

 Project validation errors